What are Urgent CPT Codes, It’s Uses, Guidelines and Best Practices 2024

 2. Extensive Recording

 Clinical documentation needs to be extremely thorough, recording the cause for the visit, the services rendered, any operations carried out, and the results.
-This evidence, which backs up the billing codes used, justifies claims to insurance companies.
+This evidence, which backs up the CPT billing codes used, justifies claims to insurance companies.

 3. Appropriate Coding